pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 The PyMedPhys documentation is split into four categories:

-**1. App Users**: for those who only wish to use ready-made PyMedPhys tools
+`1.
+App Users Guide`_: for those who only wish to use ready-made PyMedPhys tools

-**2. Library Users**: for those building their own Python apps who wish to incorporate elements of the PyMedPhys library
+`2.
+Library Users Guide`_: for those building their own Python apps who wish to incorporate elements of the PyMedPhys library

-**3. Contributors**: for those who wish to make new contributions to either the PyMedPhys library or the PyMedPhys app.
+`3.
+Contributors Guide`_: for those who wish to make new contributions to either the PyMedPhys library or the PyMedPhys app.

-**4. General**: for anyone.
+`4.
+General`_: Material that may apply to any visitor to PyMedPhys.

 |
 |